Dark Neutrinos and a Three Portal Connection to the Standard Model: Introduction

 \section{Introduction}

-The two most important evidences that the Standard Model (SM) of particle physics is not complete are the existence of neutrino masses and mixing, and dark matter (DM) in the Universe.
-Both call for extensions of the SM and the possible existence of dark sectors which do not partake in SM gauge interactions, or do so with extremely weak couplings while displaying strong ``dark" interactions~\cite{Boehm:2003hm,*Boehm:2003ha,Alexander:2016aln}.
+The most important evidences that the Standard Model (SM) of particle physics is incomplete are neutrino masses and mixing, and the presence of dark matter (DM) in the Universe.
+Both call for extensions of the SM and the possible existence of dark sectors which do not partake in SM interactions, or do so with extremely weak couplings while displaying strong ``dark" interactions~\cite{Boehm:2003hm,Boehm:2003ha,Alexander:2016aln}.
 Such sectors might exist at relatively light scales below the electroweak one, being within reach of present and future non-collider experiments.
 Generically, a neutral dark sector can communicate with the SM via three renormalizable portals.
-New neutral fermions mix with light neutrinos unless a symmetry differentiates the two, a possibility usually denoted as neutrino portal.
-The vector portal comes from the kinetic mixing between a hidden $Z^\prime$ and the SM $Z$ and/or photon.
-This term is generically allowed in the Lagrangian and an explanation of its smallness requires specific UV completions.
-Similarly, in presence of a scalar acquiring a vacuum expectation value, the scalar portal arises due to the mixing with the Higgs boson.
+New neutral fermions mix with light neutrinos unless a symmetry differentiates the two, a possibility usually denoted as the neutrino portal.
+New vector particles can kinetically mix with the SM hypercharge, and new scalars mix with the Higgs boson through the so-called vector and scalar portals, respectively.
+The latter terms are generically allowed in the Lagrangian and an explanation of their smallness requires specific UV completions.

 In this article, we propose a new neutrino model with a hidden $U(1)^\prime$ gauge symmetry under which no SM fields are charged.
 We introduce new SM-neutral fermions, $\nu_D$ and an additional sterile neutrino $N$.
 The symmetry is subsequently broken by the vacuum expectation value (vev) of a complex dark scalar $\Phi$, which gives mass to the new gauge boson.
 For concreteness, we restrict the scale of the breaking to be below the electroweak one.